-Join USIP as we host Assistant Secretary Robert A. Destro from the U.S. State Department’s Bureau of Democracy, Human Rights, and Labor (DRL), as well as a panel of experts, for a discussion on the current reality for Iraqi religious and ethnic minorities, the international response in the aftermath of ISIS’s military defeat, and the impact of the ongoing coronavirus pandemic, the new Iraqi government, and potential early elections.
-The event will also feature analysis from USIP based on its Conflict and Stabilization Monitoring Framework.
+On June 30, USIP hosted Assistant Secretary Robert A. Destro from the U.S. State Department’s Bureau of Democracy, Human Rights, and Labor (DRL), as well as a panel of experts, for a discussion on the current reality for Iraqi religious and ethnic minorities, the international response in the aftermath of ISIS’s military defeat, and the impact of the ongoing coronavirus pandemic, the new Iraqi government, and potential early elections.
+The event also featured analysis from USIP based on its Conflict and Stabilization Monitoring Framework.

 Nancy Lindborg, opening remarks

 President & CEO, United States Institute of Peace

 Assistant Secretary for the U.S. State Department Bureau of Democracy, Human Rights, and Labor

 Member of the General Assembly and External Relations Committee, Alliance of Iraqi Minorities; and

 Director of Public Relations, Hammurabi Human Rights Organization

 Iraq Senior Program Advisor, United States Institute of Peace

 Lee Tucker, moderator